CodyRWhite/IntuneWin32AppDeployments/README.md

   - There is a 3 attempt retry script to help mitigate this issue.
   - I have not been able to narrow this down but I think it’s a timing issue, not enough time between app creation and app upload.
 However, it is not consistent.

+## Instructions
+- Install Dependencies as directed above.
+- Rename settings.json.dist to settings.json and update the tenantID to match your tenant.
+- Within the root directory run the following from Admin PS
+  - ```.\BuildApps.ps1```
+- This will start to deploy all the apps listed in the current folder.
+If you want to exclude any you can go to line 55 to add exclusions.
+- Optional Lines 122-126 are available to force a republish of all apps or adjust to define apps to republish to Intune.

+## ToDo

+- Move exclusions on line 55 to settings.json
+- Redo republish options on lines 122-126, utilize settings.json possible .build flag?
+- Incorporate Dependency removal to republish
+- Incorporate Supersedence removal to republish

 ## Latest .Build Template

 ### Application Information